cluePrints/opower.github.io/_posts/2009-08-19-measuring-our-awesomeness-iteration-by-iteration.markdown

 ---

 Like a lot of startups (and big companies!) we use iterative development: we break up our work into "stories" describing features and implement as many as we can in one month.
 We then repeat that until we conquer the world.
-But, if we can do more, or work more efficiently with each iteration, our goal of world domination will approach that much quicker :)
+But, if we can do more, or work more efficiently with each iteration, our goal of world domination will approach that much quicker. :)